 (b) a provision of a misinformation code.

-(2) A misinformation code ceases to be registered when it is removed from the Register.

-(3) If the ACMA removes a provision of a misinformation code from the Register, this Schedule has effect in relation to things occurring after the removal of the provision as if the code registered under this Part did not include the provision removed.
+(2) If the ACMA revokes a provision of a misinformation code, this Schedule has effect in relation to things occurring after the revocation as if the code did not include the provision.

-Subdivision C—Compliance with misinformation codes

-43 Compliance with registered misinformation code
+52 Compliance with approved misinformation code

 (1) If:

-(a) a misinformation code that applies to participants in a particular section of the digital platform industry is registered under this Part; and
+(a) a misinformation code approved under this Division that applies to participants in a particular section of the digital platform industry is in force; and

-(b) a digital platform provider is a participant in that section of the digital platform industry;
+(b) a digital communications platform provider is a participant in that section of the digital platform industry;

 the provider must comply with the code.

-Civil penalty provision

 (2) Subclause (1) is a civil penalty provision.

-Designated infringement notice provision

-(3) Subclause (1) is a designated infringement notice provision.

-Warnings

-(4) If the ACMA is satisfied that a digital platform provider has contravened subclause (1), the ACMA may issue a formal warning to the provider.

-(5) For the purposes of this Act and the Australian Communications and Media Authority Act 2005, a warning under subclause (4) is taken to be a notice under this Schedule.
+(3) An application for a civil penalty order for a contravention of subclause (1) of this clause must not be made under section 205F unless, before the contravention, the ACMA issues a formal warning to the person under clause 74 in relation to any contravention of subclause (1) of this clause.

-44 Remedial directions—contravention of misinformation code
+53 Remedial directions—contravention of misinformation code

-Scope

 (1) This clause applies if:

-(a) a misinformation code that applies to participants in a particular section of the digital platform industry is registered under this Part; and
+(a) a misinformation code approved under this Division that applies to participants in a particular section of the digital platform industry is in force; and

-(b) a digital platform provider is a participant in that section of the digital platform industry; and
+(b) a digital communications platform provider is a participant in that section of the digital platform industry; and

 (c) the ACMA is satisfied that the provider has contravened, or is contravening, the code.

-Remedial directions

 (2) The ACMA may give the provider a written direction requiring the provider to take specified action directed towards ensuring that the provider does not contravene the code, or is unlikely to contravene the code, in the future.

-Note: For variation and revocation, see subsection 33(3) of the Acts Interpretation Act 1901.

-(3) A digital platform provider must not contravene a direction under subclause (2).
+(3) A digital communications platform provider must not contravene a direction under subclause (2).

 Civil penalty provision

 (4) Subclause (3) is a civil penalty provision.

-Notice

-(5) For the purposes of this Act and the Australian Communications and Media Authority Act 2005, a direction under subclause (2) is taken to be a notice under this Schedule.

-Division 5—Misinformation standards

-Subdivision A—Determination of standards
+Subdivision D—Misinformation standards

-45 General requirement—consideration of freedom of political communication
+54 Limitation in relation to freedom of political communication

-Before determining a standard under this Division, the ACMA must consider:

-(a) whether the standard would burden freedom of political communication; and

-(b) if so, whether the burden would be reasonable and not excessive, having regard to any circumstances the ACMA considers relevant.
+The ACMA must not determine a standard under this Division that deals with one or more matters relating to the operation of digital communications platforms unless the ACMA is satisfied that the standard:

+(a) is reasonably appropriate and adapted to achieving the purpose of providing adequate protection for the Australian community from serious harm caused or contributed to by misinformation or disinformation on the platforms; and

+(b) goes no further than reasonably necessary to provide that protection.

+Note: An assessment of whether a standard is compatible with human rights must be prepared and included in the explanatory statement for the standard: see section 9 of the Human Rights (Parliamentary Scrutiny) Act 2011 and section 15J of the Legislation Act 2003.

-46 ACMA may determine standards—request for a code is not complied with
+55 ACMA may determine standards—request for a code is not complied with

 (1) This clause applies if:

-(a) the ACMA has made a request under subclause 38(1) in relation to the development of a code that is to:
+(a) the ACMA has made a request under subclause 48(1) in relation to the development of a code that is to: